Posted on October 02 2018

 Square Face Shape

-Now let’s find you a style that softens the angles of your face, while allowing your strong jawline to be the star of the show.
+With a square face shape, we need to find you a style that softens the angles of your face, while allowing your strong jawline to be the star of the show.
 Styles that are most flattering are usually medium to short in length with some kind of texture - loose curls, wavy tendrils, wispy bangs, etc. It’s a good idea to avoid pin straight styles, as these will enhance the sharpness of your features, rather than celebrate them.
 I suggest the Switch 4 by Ellen Wille.
 It’ super cute and feminine, and you’re sure to be envied by all - maybe even your oval shaped friends.

 Diamond Face Shape

 What do you think?
 Did this help you find your perfect style?
 Let us know in the comments below!
-And if your wig shape isn’t listed above, don’t fret!
-Just follow us on Youtube to watch actress Sherri Shepherd give you the full rundown.